Presidency of the Council of the European Union

 The presidency of the Council of the European Union is responsible for the functioning of the Council of the European Union, which is the co-legislator of the EU legislature alongside the European Parliament.
 It rotates among the member states of the EU every six months.
 The presidency is not an individual, but rather the position is held by a national government.
 It is sometimes incorrectly referred to as the "president of the European Union".
-The presidency's function is to chair meetings of the council, determine its agendas, set a work programme and facilitate dialogue both at Council meetings and with other EU institutions.
-The presidency is currently, as of February 2023, held by Sweden.
+The presidency's function is to chair meetings of the council, determine its agendas, set a work program and facilitate dialogue both at Council meetings and with other EU institutions.
+The presidency is currently, as of July 2025, held by Denmark.

 Three successive presidencies are known as presidency trios.
-The current trio (2022–2023) is made up of France (January–June 2022), Czech Republic (July–December 2022) and Sweden (January–June 2023).
-The German presidency began the second cycle of presidencies, after the system was introduced in 2007.
+The current trio is made up of Poland (January–June 2025), Denmark (July–December 2025), and Cyprus (January–June 2026).
+The 2020 German presidency began the second cycle of presidencies, after the system was introduced in 2007.

 History

 When the council was established, its work was minimal and the presidency rotated between each of the then six members every six months.
 However, as the work load of the Council grew and the membership increased, the lack of coordination between each successive six-month presidency hindered the development of long-term priorities for the EU.

 In order to rectify the lack of coordination, the idea of trio presidencies was put forward where groups of three successive presidencies cooperated on a common political program.
 This was implemented in 2007 and formally laid down in the EU treaties in 2009 by the Treaty of Lisbon.

 Until 2009, the Presidency had assumed political responsibility in all areas of European integration and it played a vital role in brokering high-level political decisions.

 The Treaty of Lisbon reduced the importance of the Presidency significantly by officially separating the European Council from the Council of the European Union.
 Simultaneously it split the foreign affairs Council configuration from the General Affairs configuration and created the position of High Representative of the Union for Foreign Affairs and Security Policy.

 After the United Kingdom's vote to leave the European Union in 2016 and its subsequent relinquishment of its scheduled presidency in the Council of the European Union which was due to take place from July to December 2017, the rotation of presidencies was brought six months forward.
 Estonia was scheduled to take over the UK's six-month slot instead.
-The presidency is currently (as of January 2023) held by Sweden.
+The presidency is currently (as of July 2025) held by Denmark.